OneIdentity/safeguard-ps/README.md

 You can run the `Get-SafeguardCommand` cmdlet to see all available cmdlets.

+## Module Versioning
+The version of safeguard-ps mirrors the version of Safeguard that it was developed and tested against.
+However, the build numbers (fourth number) should not be expected to match.

+For Example:

+safeguard-ps 2.1.0.55 would correspond to Safeguard 2.1.0.5687

+This does not mean that safeguard-ps 2.1.0.55 won't work at all with Safeguard 2.0.1.5037.
+For the most part the cmdlets will still work, but you may occasionally come across things that are broken.

+For the best results, please try to match the first three version numbers of the safeguard-ps module to the first three numbers of the Safeguard appliance you are communicating with.

 ## Powershell cmdlets
 The following cmdlets are currently supported.
 More will be added to this list over time.
 Every cmdlet in the list supports `Get-Help` to provide